Paris Musee Pasteur museum dedicated to Louis Pasteur

 To give you an idea, within walking distance is the Jardin Atlantique Garden located above the Gare Montparnasse train station, which is home to the Memorial du Marechel Leclerc de Hauteclocque and the Liberation de Paris museum along with the Musee Jean Moulin, plus the Musee Bourdelle is also situated close by.

-The museum is open on a Monday to Friday with guided visits available however, after the terrorist attacks that took place in 2015, the Musee Pasteur is still closed to individuals as of 2018, plus it is closed during the month of August and on all French holidays.
+The museum is open on a Monday to Friday with guided visits available however, after the terrorist attacks that took place in 2015, the Paris Musee Pasteur museum is still closed to individuals as of 2018, plus it is closed during the month of August and on all French holidays.

 With the above point in mind, group visits with a museum guide are the only option at present and the cost per person is €10 as of 2018, however, students can obtain a discount of only €5 per person upon proof.
 Yet we would like to point out that subject to certain conditions and a minimum of 10 people per group, these guided tours do have to be arranged at least three months in advance of your visit.